pdellis85/PoliStock/README.md

 what the stock market, as a whole, looks like after political elections (midterm or presidential )?
 What does the different sectors market looks like after an elections-> what sectors or area get more focus or funds after an elections what are our predictions for the market for upcoming elections

+###Data
+Links to data sources are located in the data folder